y33-j3T/Kaggle-PUBG-Finish-Placement-Prediction/README.md

 ```
 git clone https://github.com/y33-j3T/Kaggle-PUBG-Finish-Placement-Prediction.git
 ```
-2. Download the datasets at the [competition website](https://www.kaggle.com/c/pubg-finish-placement-prediction/data).
+2. Download the datasets at [competition website - data](https://www.kaggle.com/c/pubg-finish-placement-prediction/data).
-3. Put both downloads in the same directory.
+3. Put both downloads in the same directory and unzip them.
+4. For cleanliness, create a new folder `input` and put the datasets (with `.csv` extensions) into it.
 4. Open Anaconda Prompt.
-5. Navigate to the directory where you unzipped or cloned the repo and datasets with
+5. Navigate to the **repository folder** with
 ```
 cd [path address]
 ```